State of Cinema 2024 / Sergei Loznitsa

 Sabzian and Bozar are pleased to welcome the Ukrainian filmmaker Sergei Loznitsa to Brussels for the State of Cinema 2024.
 For seven years now, Sabzian – which celebrates its tenth anniversary in 2024! – has asked a guest to write a State of Cinema article, a text that holds cinema up to the light, an invitation to reflect on what cinema means, could mean, or should mean today.

-Loznitsa will read his text in the Henry Le Boeuf Hall, followed by a conversation about his artistic practice and the screening of a film selected by him.
-More information about the chosen film and the program will follow.
+Loznitsa will read his text in the Henry Le Boeuf Hall, followed by the screening of La bête

 Photo: Sergei Loznitsa, © ATOMS & VOID